Desert Fathers

 The desert monastic communities that grew out of the informal gathering of hermit monks became the model for Christian monasticism, first influencing the Coptic communities these monks were a part of and preached to.
+Some were monophysites or believed in a similar idea.

-The eastern monastic tradition at Mount Athos and the western Rule of St Benedict both were strongly influenced by the traditions that began in the desert.
+The eastern monastic tradition at Mount Athos and the western Rule of Saint Benedict were both strongly influenced by the traditions that began in the desert.
 All of the monastic revivals of the Middle Ages looked to the desert for inspiration and guidance.
-Much of Eastern Christian spirituality, including the Hesychast movement, had its roots in the practices of the Desert Fathers.
+Much of Eastern Christian spirituality, including the Hesychast movement, has its roots in the practices of the Desert Fathers.
 Even religious renewals such as the German evangelicals and Pietists in Pennsylvania, the Devotio Moderna movement, and the Methodist Revival in England are seen by modern scholars as being influenced by the Desert Fathers.